 Further information about the collection and requests for data or loans should be directed to Curator of Birds Jean Woods, Ph.D., at email@example.com.
 The Bird Department staff is also responsible for the mammal, reptile, and amphibian collections.

 Jean L. Woods, Ph.D., Curator of Birds, conducts research on bird songs and how differences in song among populations and species arise.
 She has researched song dialects in bobolink populations in Michigan and the development of song in the brood-parasitic indigo birds of Africa.
-This year she started looking into the songs of two races of the Yellow-throated Warbler.
+Her work of late has focused on looking into the songs of two races of the Yellow-throated Warbler.
 In addition to collecting some basic information about song in this species, she is interested in how the songs of the two local races of this species (sycamore nesting and pine nesting) differ.

 Kiff, L.F. and D.J.
 Hough.
 1985.
 Inventory of bird egg collections of North America, 1985.
 American Ornithologists' Union and Oklahoma Biological Survey, Norman, Oklahoma.
 259pp.